direct-connect/protocols/nmdc/nmdc.md

 The former is sent by active clients and the latter for passive clients.
 The `ip` is the client's own IP address and the `port` is an open UDP port that accept incoming UDP traffic. `Hub` should be taken literally.
 The `nick` is the nickname of the searching user.

 #### The search string
 The string describing the file or directory the client is searching for.
-It is made up of a question mark (`?`) delimited string as follows:
+It is made up of 5 question mark (`?`) delimited strings as follows:

 ```
 size_restricted?is_max_size?size?data_type?search_pattern